-Common Investigation Breaches
+Common Causes of Investigation

 The IPA requires members to conduct themselves and their professional activities at the highest level of professionalism.
 Many complaints or related investigations may be avoided or mitigated if members are aware of their professional and ethical requirements and common issues that may give rise to such matters.

 Some common issues giving rise to complaints and investigations against members include a failure to:

 - Provide services to clients in a competent professional manner in accordance with applicable technical and professional standards, and laws and regulations.

 Click here for the IPA’s Rules and Standards.

 - Hold an IPA Professional Practice Certificate, or comply with related requirements (e.g. completion of the practice program, obtain adequate Professional Indemnity insurance).